joe-at-startupmedia/pmon3/README.md

   # wait [n] milliseconds after enqueueing a dependent process
   dependent_process_enqueued: 1000

+#permission settings applied to files and directories of data/logs/message_queue
+permissions:
+  # an OS user to access files in data/logs/message_queue directory
+  user:
+  # an OS group to access files in data/logs/message_queue directory (must also provide a user)
+  group:
+  # the mode to apply to the data/logs/message_queue directory
+  directory_mode:
+  # the mode to apply to files within the data/logs/message_queue directory
+  file_mode:

+#settings specific to the logs directory (inherits permissions by default)
+logs:
+  # directory where the logs are stored
+  directory: /var/log/pmond
+  # an OS user to access files in logs directory
+  user:
+  # an OS group to access files in logs directory (must also provide a user)
+  group:
+  # the mode to apply to the logs directory
+  directory_mode:
+  # the mode to apply to files within the logs directory
+  file_mode:

+#settings specific to the data directory (inherits permissions by default)
+data:
+  # directory where the database is stored
+  directory: /etc/pmon3/data
+  # an OS user to access files in data directory
+  user:
+  # an OS group to access files in data directory (must also provide a user)
+  group:
+  # the mode to apply to the data directory
+  directory_mode:
+  # the mode to apply to files within the data directory
+  file_mode:

+#settings specific to the message_queue directory (inherits permissions by default)
+message_queue:
+  # directory where the messages are stored
   directory:
-  # directory where the database is stored
-  data: /etc/pmon3/data
-  # directory where the logs are stored
-  logs: /var/log/pmond
     # custom shared memory directory
     shmem: /dev/shm/
     # custom posix_mq directory
     posix_mq: /dev/mqueue/

-message_queue:
+  # a string to append to the name of the queue
+  name_suffix:
-  # an OS user to access files in posix_mq directory or shmem directory
+  # an OS user to access files in message_queue directory
   user:
-  # an OS group to access files in posix_mq directory or shmem directory (must also provide a user)
+  # an OS group to access files in message_queue directory (must also provide a user)
   group:
+  # the mode to apply to the message_queue directory
+  directory_mode:
-  # a string to append to the name of the queue
+  # the mode to apply to files within the message_queue directory
-  name_suffix:
+  file_mode:

 event_handling:
   # a script to execute when a process is restarted which accepts the process details json as the first argument